Marriage bed of Henry VII: History

 The painted chamber (depicted in 1799) originally housed the bed.

 The bed is believed to have been made for the wedding of Henry VII and Elizabeth of York, which took place on 18 January 1486.
 The marriage symbolised the end of the War of the Roses and joined Elizabeth's House of York with Henry's House of Lancaster, founding the House of Tudor.
 The marriage bed would have been used on the couple's marriage night and it is believed that their first son Arthur, Prince of Wales (born 19/20 September 1486) was conceived on this occasion.
 The couple married at Westminster Abbey and the bed stood in the Painted Chamber of the nearby Palace of Westminster, as confirmed by the bed's outline matching the shape of a mural known to have been painted there.
 The bed may have been influenced by Burgundian designs but archaeologist Jonathan Foyle believes it to have been made in Germany and that Henry himself may have helped to design the bed.
 The bed is decorated with symbology to support Henry's claim to the throne and the connection between the king and the state as well as religious and fertility symbols.

-The bed may have accompanied Henry on his royal progresses about the kingdom.
-It is possible that the future Henry VIII and Henry and Elizabeth's six other children were conceived in the bed.
-The bed is believed to have been gifted to Thomas Stanley, Henry's stepfather in 1495, but this could have been another bed commissioned by Henry.
-It is possible that a similar bed was also commissioned by Henry for his hunting lodge at Knowsley Hall.
-The bed is thought to have remained in use at Stanley's seat at Lathom House for a century before vanishing from the historical record.
-During the English Civil War (1642–1651) many Royalist possessions were destroyed by Parliamentarian forces, including almost all Royal beds.
-Henry VII's bed is the only complete bed frame to survive this destruction, the only other Royal bed artefact being a fragment of the headboard of Henry VIII and Anne of Cleves.
-The bed reappeared in 1842, when it was apparently found by a George Shaw who seems to have sold copies of it without knowing its true significance.
-Shaw is believed to have kept the front crest of the bed but the remainder ended up at the Redland House Hotel in Chester.